simonsobs/mbatch/README.rst

 products to disk.
 A stage may depend on the outputs of other stages.

-When writing a new pipeline or modifying an existing one to work with ``mbatch``, only a few things need to be kept in mind:
+When writing a new pipeline or modifying an existing one to work with ``mbatch``, we recommend using the ``argparse`` Python module.
+Only a few things need to be kept in mind:

 * The pipeline stages scripts do *not* need to do any versioning or tagging of individual runs.
 This is done through the ``mbatch`` project name specified for each submission.
 * Every pipeline stage script should accept an argument ``--output-dir``.
 The user will not have to set this argument; it is managed by ``mbatch``.
+* The script should only accept one positional argument: ``mbatch`` allows you to loop over different values of this argument when submitting jobs.
+Any number of optional arguments can be provided.
 * All of the stage output products should then be stored in the directory pointed to by ``args.output-dir``.
 * If the stage needs products as input from a different stage e.g. with name ``stage1``, they should be obtained from ``{args.output_dir}/../stage1/``.

 That's it!
 Once your pipeline scripts have been set up this way, you will need to write a configuration file that specifies things like what MPI scheme to use for each stage, what other stages it depends on, etc.